Website Monetization

 Who is on the sell side?

-The sell-side comprises publishers and app developers offering ad space within their apps.
-They use SSPs to optimize and sell their inventory to advertisers, aiming to maximize revenue while maintaining a positive user experience.
+The sell-side includes publishers and app developers offering ad space within their apps.
+They use SSPs to optimize and sell their inventory to advertisers.

 • Publishers sell ad space within their apps, which range from mobile games to utility apps, social media platforms, and more.
 They aim to monetize their app’s user base by providing relevant ad content.